 How to cook Jerusalem artichokes or sunchokes?
 There are many ways to do it: you can roast, boil, steam, or pan-fry them.
 All methods are easy, and the results are super delicious.

-What are Jerusalem artichokes?
+🌞What are Jerusalem artichokes?

 Jerusalem artichokes, also known as sunchokes, sunroots, or topinambur, are root vegetables belonging to the same family as the sunflower.
 They are native to North America and found their way to Europe at the beginning of the 17th century.

 The plant grows above ground, up to 3 meters, and has yellow flowers.
 But we want the edible tuber, not the overground growing plant.
 The tubers grow underground (like potatoes).
-They look a bit like a large, browner ginger root, have a nutty, sweet, slightly earthy flavor and a crisp consistency, and are utterly delicious.

 Despite their name, they have nothing to do with Jerusalem and are not artichokes either.
 Jerusalem is the mispronunciation of the Italian word for sunflower – girasole.
 Artichoke comes from the fact that they taste a bit like real globe artichokes.

-Do you have to peel Jerusalem artichokes?
+👩🏻🍳How to roast Jerusalem artichokes?